Dave-MK/mp2-rune-master/README.md

 ### Background

 A pagan woodland background with a fantastical theme.
-Paired with the runes, it acheives the pagan/medieval look and feel.
+Paired with the runes, it achieves the pagan/medieval look and feel.

 <div style="text-align:center;">
     <img src="./documentation/readme-assets/site-bg.jpg" alt="Rune master site background" style="width:70vw;" />